 - You are a United States citizen, a permanent resident and/or an eligible non-citizen

-- Participants under 19, who cannot be served by Educational Talent Search
+- You are under 19 years and cannot be served by Educational Talent Search

-The Educational Opportunity Center provides information regarding financial aid for individuals who want to pursue a post-secondary education.
+The Educational Opportunity Center provides information regarding financial aid for individuals who want to pursue a postsecondary education.
 Periodic workshops are provided as needed to submit and federal and state applications for aid.
 Assist clients locating financial aid resource (grants, scholarships, and loans) and assistance in completing financial aid applications.

 Free Application For Federal Student Aid (FAFSA) Online